 Chase Freedom Unlimited® Credit Card has the following major features.

-In the first year, you will earn an additional 1.5% cash back on everything you buy (on up to $20,000).
+In the first year of your card membership, you will earn an additional 1.5% on all purchases up to $20,000 spent.

-For example, if you use $10,000 in the first three months of your account opening, you will earn total $300 cash back.
+For example, if you use $20,000 in the first year of your account opening for the non-bonus category, you will get additional $300 cash back in addition to the regular $300 (=1.5% cash back.)

 For all other eligible purchases, you will earn 1.5% cash back (=1.5 total points) per dollar spent.